 - Preparing for Your Interviews

-- The Hawks Career Link is a fully integrated system that students and alumni can use to view full-time, part-time, and internship positions posted by employers seeking to hire Monmouth students and alumni.
+- Handshake is a fully integrated system that students and alumni can use to view full-time, part-time, and internship positions posted by employers seeking to hire Monmouth students and alumni.

 This degree has dynamic potential in the sense that it can prepare students to be successful in various professional contexts.
 Students who go through the curriculum are not pigeonholed into only a few types of career paths.